Selenium is an umbrella project for a range of tools and libraries

 After the development of the WebDriver tests, you may face

-the need of running your tests on multiple browser and
+the need to run your tests on multiple browsers and

 operating system combinations.